 Pick a Flick & Pop the Popcorn!

-How excited are you for camp to begin??!!!!!!
-Well, we’re excited too!
-In honor of camp being just around the corner, we thought we’d share our favorite family friendly camp movies to get you in the mood!
-So pop the popcorn, dim the lights, snuggle-up with your favorite blanket and throw any one of these flicks in your DVD/VCR player (or get it online – Netflix perhaps?).
-By the time the credits roll, you’ll have your bags packed and be ready to hop on the bus up to camp!
+So pop the popcorn, dim the lights, snuggle-up with your favorite blanket and throw any one of these flicks.
+By the time the credits roll, your child will have their bags packed and be ready to hop on the bus up to camp!

 Feel free to share your favorites that we may have missed in the comments below!